nmarg/Project-MLOPerations/reports/README.md

 We used the following services in Google Cloud Platform for our project:
  - Cloud Storage: Bucket for training data and saved models
  - Cloud Build: Triggering an automated CI/CD pipeline with Cloud Triggers that sets up an environment, builds our docker images, then deploys the predict server to Cloud Run, all set up in cloudbuild.yaml.
+Images are stored in the Container Registry.
  - Cloud Run: Serverless deployment of our predict model based on the latest image built by Cloud Build.
  @@@@ NOA ADD MORE ABOUT TRAINING MODELS HERE